GLP-1 Guide

 Why Alcohol Hits Harder on GLP-1

-GLP-1 agonists slow gastric emptying—the rate food (and drink) moves from your stomach to your intestines.
-This has three consequences for alcohol:
+GLP-1 agonists slow gastric emptying -- the rate food (and drink) moves from your stomach to your intestines.
+Delayed emptying is also behind many of the common GLP-1 side effects.
+It has three consequences for alcohol:

 1. Faster Absorption